Bridging Service Design, Visualizations, and Visual Analytics in Healthcare Digital Twins: Challenges, Gaps, and

 \section{Conclusion}

 This paper outlines an underexplored challenge in developing visualization-based healthcare digital twins: the lack of integration between service design, visualization, and visual analytics.
 Reviewing recent systems, we observed that, while visual and interactive components are advancing, service design principles are either absent or applied without intentionality.
 We argue that bridging these domains is essential to creating digital twin solutions more aligned with real-world healthcare services.
-This work is intended as a starting point for the research community, which should further explore, formalize, and expand this intersection.